Matteo De Palo

-Matteo De Palo (born 8 November 2007) is an Italian racing driver who is set to compete in the FIA Formula 3 Championship for Trident as part of the McLaren Driver Development Programme.
+Matteo De Palo (born 8 November 2007) is an Italian racing driver who last competed in the FIA Formula 3 Championship for Trident as part of the McLaren Driver Development Programme.

 De Palo was the runner-up in the 2025 Formula Regional European Championship for Trident.
 He previously competed in the 2023 F4 Spanish Championship with Campos Racing, finishing fifth overall, and the 2024 Formula Regional European Championship with Saintéloc Racing.

 Career

 Formula Winter Series

 De Palo made his car racing debut at the second round in Circuit Ricardo Tormo during the 2023 Formula Winter Series.
 He won the first race on debut, while taking both poles for the round.

 In July 2022, De Palo took part in a scouting camp conducted by the Ferrari Driver Academy.

 Formula 4

 Spanish F4

 De Palo racing at Spa-Francorchamps during the 2023 F4 Spanish Championship.

 De Palo joined Campos Racing for the 2023 F4 Spanish Championship.
 He took his only Spanish F4 win of the year during the first round in Spa-Francorchamps, after original winner Valerio Rinicella received a penalty for track limits.
 A further podium came the next round in Aragón where he finished third from pole.
 He would next stand on the podium during the penultimate round at Circuit Ricardo Tormo, scoring a double podium.
 Despite only four podiums, his consistent points scoring saw him fifth in the standings, with 171 points.